MdEhsanulHaqueKanan/MdEhsanulHaqueKanan/README.md

 ---

-### 🏭 Predictive Maintenance Classifier
+### 🔧 Predictive Maintenance Classifier

-A machine learning application designed to predict equipment failure.
-The model handles imbalanced datasets to ensure accurate real-world performance.
+A full-stack machine learning application designed to predict equipment failure before it occurs.
+This project showcases a complete MLOps workflow, from data analysis and feature engineering on an imbalanced dataset to deployment as an interactive Flask web app.

-*   **Highlights:** Tackles the class imbalance problem using `imbalanced-learn`, providing a more robust and realistic predictive model.
+*   **Highlights:** Achieved **93% overall accuracy** by training a Random Forest model on a highly imbalanced, real-world dataset.
+Successfully addressed the core challenge of rare failure events to reach a **Macro F1-Score of 0.41**, demonstrating a robust and practical approach to real-world classification.
-*   **Tech Stack:** Python, Flask, Scikit-Learn, Pandas, Imbalanced-learn.
+*   **Tech Stack:** Python, Flask, Scikit-Learn, Pandas, Imbalanced-learn, Joblib.
 *   **[📂 Source Code](https://github.com/MdEhsanulHaqueKanan/predictive-maintenance-machine-learning-flask-app)**

 ---